SeptemberHX/dde-top-panel/readme.md

 * global menu support (with dde-globalmenu-service)
 * show window title on top panel
 * show title buttons on top panel when current window maximized
-* double click on empty area on top panel will maximize current window
+* double-clicking on empty area on top panel will maximize current window
 * dragging and moving current maximized window by dragging empty area of top panel
-* coping with `~/.config/kwinrc` can remove the window title bar when maximized
+* remove the window title bar when maximized
 * support multi monitors
 * personal customization

 Know issues:
 * panels on **non-primary monitors** only have the window title function.
 The plugins can not work on them. `It is not an issue` because the `QPluginLoader` can only create one instance from one plugin file.
 So the panel cannot create as many plugin widgets as the panels.
 Still trying to add the plugin back to all panels
-* Shortcuts of the global menu not work yet
+* Shortcuts of the global menu not work

-## Behaviors

-* Always show title buttons for maxmized window and hide for unmaxminzed window (optional: show menu for maximized window on hover)
-* Show window title only when no global menu for current window

 ## Screenshot